Ecommerce merchant

 What is an ecommerce merchant?

 An ecommerce merchant is a business or individual that sells products or services online through a digital storefront.
-These merchants manage everything from listing products to accepting payments and fulfilling orders on ecommerce platforms.
+These merchants manage everything from listing products to accepting payments and fulfilling orders on ecommerce platforms like Shopify, BigCommerce, or WooCommerce.

 Why are ecommerce merchants important in online retail?